-Fact of the matter is millions of people neglect their smiles because they simply cannot overcome their worries about dentistry.
+The fact of the matter is millions of people neglect their smiles because they simply cannot overcome their worries about dentistry.
 Fortunately, there is help with sedation.
-Depending on the how anxious you become, your dentist can offer the level of sedation you need to relax and have dental care.
-Read on to learn more about the sedation options that are available.
+Depending on how anxious you become, your dentist can offer the level of sedation you need to relax and have dental care.
+Read on to learn more about the available sedation options.

 Nitrous oxide is more commonly known as laughing gas.
 This sedation is ideal if you tend to get nervous right about the same time that you sit down in the dentist’s chair.

 A small mask is placed over your nose before the dentist begins treatment.
-As you breathe, a measured amount of nitrous oxide and oxygen is inhaled.
-Almost immediately you’ll feel your body lighten and your worries will simply melt away.
+As you breathe, you inhale a measured amount of nitrous oxide and oxygen.
+Almost immediately, you’ll feel your body lighten, and your worries will simply melt away.

-At the end of your appointment the mask is removed and within a minute you’ll feel like your old self again.
+At the end of your appointment, the dentist removes the mask, and within a minute, you’ll come back to senses.
 The effects of nitrous oxide are quite temporary, so you can go about your normal routine after seeing the dentist.

-On the other hand, if your dental anxiety strikes before you even arrive for your appointment then oral sedation may be the way to go.
+On the other hand, if your dental anxiety strikes before arriving for your appointment, then oral sedation may be the way to go.
 With this, the dentist prescribes a small dose of an oral sedative.
-You take the pill an hour or two prior to arriving at the office.
+You take the pill an hour or two before arriving at the office.
 By the time the dentist is ready to begin treatment, you will be completely relaxed and feel ready for a nap.